The Lumen building lights up the Newcastle Helix

 We utilised the latest building and construction innovation at The Lumen.

-Natural light, ambient temperature and the elements that make life work are all core to the success of The Lumen, our latest construction project in the Newcastle Helix development.
+Natural light, ambient temperatures and the elements that make life work are all core to the success of The Lumen, our latest construction project at the Newcastle Helix development.

-We are proud to have played a role in delivering this eye-catching addition to Newcastle’s skyline, which offers 106,000 sq. ft of grade A office space office accommodation and unparalleled opportunities to collaborate with researchers and other brands within the Helix ecosystem, in the heart of Newcastle upon Tyne.
+We are proud to have delivered this eye-catching addition to Newcastle’s skyline, which offers 106,000 sq. ft of grade A office space office accommodation and unparalleled opportunities to collaborate with researchers and other brands within the Helix ecosystem.

-With showering and changing facilities, extensive bicycle storage, floor to ceiling windows for maximum natural light and Leazes park on the doorstep for easy access to green spaces, the Lumen has been designed to support a healthy work/ life balance.
+With showering and changing facilities, extensive bicycle storage, floor to ceiling windows for maximum natural light and easy access to green spaces, the Lumen has been designed to support a healthy work/ life balance.

-The building offers sophistication, accessibility, cutting-edge amenities all with the end user in mind.
-Designed with versatile floorplates and co-working spaces for the modern worker.
+The building offers sophistication, accessibility and cutting-edge amenities, all with the end user in mind.
+It features versatile floorplates and co-working spaces for the modern worker.

 Project summary